Marshall, Michigan: Stand against slavery

 In 1843, Adam Crosswhite, his wife Sarah and their four children ran away from Francis Giltner's plantation in Hunter's Bottom, Carroll County, Kentucky because the Crosswhites learned that one of their four children was to be sold.
 The Crosswhites made the tough journey north through Indiana along the Underground Railroad, beginning in Madison, Indiana.
-They finally settled in Marshall where they were accepted and Adam worked and built a cabin.
+They finally settled in Marshall, where they were accepted, and Adam worked and built a cabin.

 In response to increasing numbers of runaway slaves, a coalition of slave owners in the north central counties and the Bluegrass region of Kentucky organized to recover the runaways.
-In January of 1846, Francis Giltner's son David Giltner and three others went to Marshall to capture the Crosswhite family.
+In January 1846, Francis Giltner's son David Giltner and three others went to Marshall to capture the Crosswhite family.

 On the morning of January 26, 1847, as the slave catchers and a local deputy sheriff were pounding on Adam's door, his neighbors heard the noise and came running.
 The cry of "slave catchers!" was yelled through the streets of Marshall.
-Soon over 100 people surrounded the Crosswhite home.
+Soon, over 100 people surrounded the Crosswhite home.

 Threats were shouted back and forth.
 One of the slave catchers began to demand that people in the crowd give him their names.
 They were proud to tell him and even told him the correct spelling.
 Each name was written down in a little book.
 Finally, the deputy sheriff, swayed by the crowd's opinion, decided he should arrest the men from Kentucky instead.
 Marshall townspeople hid the Crosswhites in the attic of George Ingersoll's mill.
 By the time the slave catchers could post bond and get out of jail, Isaac Jacobs, the hostler at the Marshall House, had hired a covered wagon and driven the Crosswhites to Jackson where they boarded a train to Detroit and then crossed over into Canada.

 The Giltners sued some of the people from Marshall for damages in what is known in federal records as the Giltner v.
 Gorham case.
 It was tried in the federal court in Detroit.
 The Giltner v Gorham case resulted in two trials in federal court in Detroit, the first trial ending in a hung jury.
 At the conclusion of the second trial, the sole remaining defendant in the case, local banker Charles T. Gorham, was ordered to pay the value of the slaves plus court costs.
 To curry political favor, Detroit entrepreneur Zachariah Chandler supposedly stepped in to pay these costs on Gorham's behalf.

 Because of the Crosswhite Affair and many others like it, Sen. Henry Clay from Kentucky pushed a new law through Congress in 1850 known as the Fugitive Slave Law, which made it very risky for anyone to help an escaped slave.